mattmcfad/FE-Dev-Interviews/README.md

 * What does the CSS Child Selector do?
 * Explain the properties of Float in CSS?
 * Using animations what CSS property do you use to increase/decrease the size of an element?
+* How do you guarantee a section of CSS will override any other reference?

 ### Responsive Design